cnti-testcatalog/testsuite/README.md

-# cnf-conformance
+# CNF Conformance
-The CNF Conformance program enables interoperability of CNFs from multiple vendors running on top of Kubernetes supplied by different vendors.
-The goal is to provide an open source test suite to enable both open and closed source CNFs to demonstrate conformance and implementation of best practices.
+The CNF Conformance program enables interoperability of Cloud native Network Functions (CNFs) from multiple vendors running on top of Kubernetes supplied by different vendors.
+The goal is to provide an open source test suite, written in [Crystal](https://crystal-lang.org/), to demonstrate conformance and implementation of best practices for both open and closed source Cloud native Network Functions.

+The CNF Conformance Test Suite will inspect CNFs for the following characteristics:
+- **Compatibility** - CNFs should work with any Certified Kubernetes product and any CNI-compatible network that meet their functionality requirements.
+- **Statelessness** - The CNF's state should be stored in a custom resource definition or a separate database (e.g. etcd) rather than requiring local storage.
+The CNF should also be resilient to node failure.
+- **Security** - CNF containers should be isolated from one another and the host.
+- **Scalability** - CNFs should support horizontal scaling (across multiple machines) and vertical scaling (between sizes of machines).
+- **Configuration and Lifecycle** - The CNF's configuration and lifecycle should be managed in a declarative manner, using ConfigMaps, Operators, or other declarative interfaces.
+- **Observability** - CNFs should externalize their internal states in a way that supports metrics, tracing, and logging.
+- **Installable and Upgradeable** - CNFs should use standard, in-band deployment tools such as Helm (version 3) charts.
+- **Hardware Resources and Scheduling** - The CNF container should access all hardware and schedule to specific worker nodes by using a device plugin.

 See the [Conformance Test Categories Documentation](https://github.com/cncf/cnf-conformance/blob/master/TEST-CATEGORIES.md) for a complete overview of the tests.

 ## Installation
   * Install [crystal-lang](https://crystal-lang.org/install/) version 0.30.1